basic logo

 Adult 2, San Luis Obispo County

-A comparison of an adult salamander (adult 2) that is probably Batrachoseps minor shown on the left with a small specimen of the sympatric Black-bellied Slender Salamander, Batrachoseps nigriventris, which was found well outside of the range of B. minor.
-(B. nigriventris adults grow larger than this specimen.)
-You can see that B. minor has distinctly larger hands and feet.
+A comparison of an adult B. minor salamander (adult 2) shown above with a small specimen of the sympatric Black-bellied Slender Salamander, Batrachoseps nigriventris, which was collected well outside of the range of

 Adults are 1 - 2 3/10 inches long (2.5 - 5.8 cm) from snout to vent.